 Challenge #2: Attrition

-The challenges of recruiting and retaining personnel in public safety are well known; it’s a high-stress, challenging, physically demanding job that more often than not has a negative public perception.
+The challenges of recruiting and retaining personnel in public safety are well known; it’s a high-stress, challenging, physically demanding job that can have a negative public perception.
 Fewer candidates apply for acceptance into law enforcement academies each year.
 And the impact isn’t limited to just law enforcement – a report by the National Volunteer Fire Council found that there has been a significant decline in the number of volunteer firefighters as well.

 How mobility can help…